apioo/fusio/README.md

 ## Documentation

-We want to create a sytem which is easy to use also by novice users.
+We want to create a system which is easy to use also by novice users.
 To enable everybody to start using Fusio we need a simple to understand documentation.
 Since we have not always the view of a novice developer please let us know about chapters which are difficult to understand or topics which are missing.
 You can